Interstellar Comet 3I ATLAS Latest News and General Information

 How do we know that 3I/ATLAS is not from our Solar System?

 Its unusual trajectory was the first big clue — it wasn’t closed, but had a hyperbolic shape, so astronomers suspected the comet wasn't local.
-Later, orbital calculations confirmed it: 3I/ATLAS is traveling at about 210,000 km/h, a speed typical of interstellar objects and far too high for something bound by the Sun’s gravity.
+Later, orbital calculations confirmed it: 3I/ATLAS follows a clearly hyperbolic path, with a speed and excess energy characteristic of interstellar objects and too high for an orbit gravitationally bound to the Sun.

 Will the comet 3I/ATLAS hit Earth?